-Level Verification Technique Ranking 6 Upfront Income Verification Highest (Mandatory) (UIV), using HUD's Enterprise Income Verification (EIV) system (not available for applicants) and the Income Validation Tool (IVT) (not available for income verifications of new applicants)

-5 Upfront Income Verification (UIV) using non-HUD system Highest (Optional) 4 Written Third-Party Verification High (Mandatory to supplement EIV reported income sources and when EIV has no data; Mandatory for non-EIV reported income sources; Mandatory when tenant disputes EIV-reported employment and income information and is unable to provide acceptable documentation to support dispute.)
-3 Written Third-Party Verification Form Medium-Low (Mandatory if written third-party verification documents are not available or rejected by the PHA; and when the applicant or tenant is unable to provide acceptable documentation) 2 Oral Third-Party Verification Low (Mandatory if written-third party verification is not available) Low (Mandatory if written third-party verification is not available) 1 Tenant Declaration Low (Use as a last resort when unable to obtain any type of third-party verification)
+Level Verification Technique Ranking 6 Upfront Income Verification (UIV), EIV system is available to all PHAs as a UIV technique Highest (Mandatory) - (not available for applicants) 5 Upfront Income Verification (UIV) using non-HUD system (e.g., The Work Number, etc.) Highest (Optional) 4 Written, third-party verification High (Mandatory to supplement EIV reported income sources and when EIV has no data; Mandatory for non-EIV reported income sources; Mandatory when tenant disputes EIV-reported employment and income information and is unable to provide acceptable documentation to support dispute.)
+May accept an original or authentic document generated by a third-party source dated within 120 days of the date received by the PHCD.
+PHCD may accept a statement dated within the appropriate benefit year for fixed income sources.
+3 Written Third-Party Verification Form Medium-Low (Mandatory if written third-party verification documents are not available or rejected by the PHA; and when the applicant or tenant is unable to provide acceptable

+Level Verification Technique Ranking documentation) 2 Oral Third-Party Verification Low (Mandatory if written-third party verification is not available) Low (Mandatory if written third- party verification is not available) 1 Self-Certification (not third- party verification) Low (Use as a last resort when unable to obtain any type of third-party verification)

-Level 6: (Highest Ranking) Upfront Income Verification (UIV) and the Income Validation Tool (IVT) using HUD's EIV System which is mandatory for residents but not available for applicants;
+Level 6: (Highest Ranking) Upfront Income Verification (UIV) and the Income Validation Tool (IVT) using HUD's EIV System which is mandatory for residents but not available for applicants.

-Level 5: Upfront (Optional) Income Verification (UIV) using non-HUD system such as the Work Number;
+Level 5: Upfront (Optional) Income Verification (UIV) using non-HUD system such as the Work Number.

 Level 4: Written Third-Party Verification (High) (Mandatory to supplement EIV reported income sources and when EIV has no data; Mandatory for non-EIV reported income sources; Mandatory when tenant disputes EIV-reported employment and income information and is unable to provide acceptable documentation to support dispute.
 Written third-party verification documents shall be original and authentic and may be supplied by the family or received from a third-party source.
-Third-party documents provided by the family shall be dated within 60 calendar days of PHCD request date.
+Third-party documents provided by the family shall be dated within 120 calendar days of PHCD request date and may accept a statement dated within the appropriate benefit year for fixed income sources.

 If PHCD determines that third-party documents provided by the family are not acceptable, PHCD will explain the reason to the family and request additional documentation.
-Examples of acceptable tenant-provided documents include, but are not limited to: pay stubs, payroll summary reports, employer notice or letters of hire and termination, SSA benefit verification letters, bank statements, child support payment stubs, welfare benefit letters and/or printouts, and unemployment monetary benefit notices.
+Examples of acceptable tenant-provided documents include, but are not limited to pay stubs, payroll summary reports, employer notice or letters of hire and termination, SSA benefit verification letters, bank statements, child support payment stubs, welfare benefit letters and/or printouts, and unemployment monetary benefit notices.